Anti-Semite and Jew: Definition of antisemitism

-Sartre begins by defining antisemitism as characterized by certain opinions: attributing "all or part of his own misfortunes and those of his country to the presence of Jewish elements in the community, ... proposes to remedy this state of affairs by depriving the Jews of certain of their rights, by keeping them out of certain economic and social activities, by expelling them from the country, by exterminating all of them ...."
-He then describes the concept that these antisemitic opinions are produced by external causes, such as the experience of objective situations involving Jews.
+Sartre begins by defining antisemitism as characterized by certain beliefs: attributing "all or part of his own misfortunes and those of his country to the presence of Jewish elements in the community, ... proposes to remedy this state of affairs by depriving the Jews of certain of their rights, by keeping them out of certain economic and social activities, by expelling them from the country, by exterminating all of them ...."
+He then describes the concept that these antisemitic beliefs are produced by external causes, such as the experience of objective situations involving Jews.
 Sartre states that these non-contradictory conceptions are "dangerous and false" and refuses to "characterize as opinion a doctrine that is aimed directly at particular persons and that seeks to suppress their rights or to exterminate them."

 Sartre argues that antisemitism is not an "idea" in the commonly understood sense of the word: it is not a point of view based rationally upon empirical information calmly collected and calibrated in as objective a manner as is possible.
 Sartre states that "It is first of all a passion."
 It is also often a deep passion, "Some men are suddenly struck with impotence if they learn from the woman with whom they are making love that she is a Jewess.
 It is an involvement of the mind, but one so deep-seated and complex that it extends to the physiological realm, as happens in cases of hysteria."

 Sartre tells of a classmate of his who complained that he had failed the agrégation exam while a Jew, the son of eastern immigrants, had passed.
 There was – said Sartre's classmate – no way that that Jew could understand French poetry as well as a true Frenchman.
 But Sartre's classmate admitted that he disdained the agrégation and had not studied for it.
 "Thus to explain his failure, he made use of two systems of interpretation… His thoughts moved on two planes without his being in the least bit embarrassed by it."
 Sartre's classmate had adopted in advance a view of Jews and of their role in society.
 "Far from experience producing his idea of the Jew, it was the latter that explained his experience.
 If the Jew did not exist, the anti-Semite would invent him."
 Antisemitism is a view that arises not from experience or historical fact, but from itself.
 It lends new perspective to experience and historical fact.
 The antisemite convinces himself of beliefs that he knows to be spurious at best.